 Stating the obvious klaxon: you can find just about anything to wear in H&M and none of it will require a diet of beans and toast to afford.
-The Swedish juggernaut’s denim offering is no exception, clocking up a dizzying array of designs which offer that fabled mix of quality, affordability and style.
-Look out for innovative stretch fabrics and real selvedge denim for less than £50.
+The Swedish juggernaut’s cheap jeans offering is no exception, clocking up a dizzying array of designs which offer that fabled mix of quality, affordability and style.
+Look out for innovative stretch fabrics and real selvedge denim for less than $50.

 We’re continually surprised at just how huge (and financially friendly) ASOS’ inventory is, so if you don’t know where to start, we’d suggest having a look at the e-tailer’s ever-evolving jeans edit.
 In typical ASOS fashion, there’s no style missing; if you can see a blind spot, we’ll eat our raw denim jeans.

 Yes, we appreciate a strategically placed zip and a perfect enzyme wash as much as the next denimhead, but first and foremost we’re always on the lookout for jeans made from tougher stuff.
 In keeping with its reputation for producing durable, functional clothing, Carhartt’s collection of robust jeans is our first port of call for styles that will stand up to some rough and tumble.

 Style-conscious but cash-strapped?
 New Look’s got your legs covered with its denim range, which ticks off pretty much every taste, fit and colour.
 So whether you’re looking to rock pared-back or pumped-up jeans, you’ll still have enough change to stick in your five pockets.